jsason/alarm_clock/README.md

 # Python Alarm Clock

-A simple Python program for an alarm clock that plays a random song from Youtube at a specific time.
+A simple Python program for an alarm clock that plays a random One Direction song from Youtube at a specific time.

 ## Usage